Andrass Johansen

-Andrass Johansen (born 16 November 2001) is a Faroese footballer who plays as an attacking midfielder for Fremad Amager and the Faroe Islands national team.
+Andrass Johansen (born 16 November 2001) is a former Faroese footballer who played as an attacking midfielder for Fremad Amager and the Faroe Islands national team.

 Career

 Johansen started his career at B36 Tórshavn, making his first-team debut at age 18 in a 5–1 win against Skála ÍF.
 He spent seven years at his hometown club before moving to Fremad Amager in January 2025.
-He made his international debut for the Faroe Islands on 20 June 2023 in a UEFA Euro 2024 qualifying match against Albania, which finished as a 1–3 home loss.